-- Change anticipation, where the software process includes activities that can anticipate possible changes before significant rework is required. - For example, a prototype system may be developed to show some key features of the system to customers. - Change tolerance, where the process is designed so that changes can be accommodated at relatively low cost. - This normally involves some form of incremental development.
-Proposed changes may be implemented in increments that have not yet been developed.
-If this is impossible, then only a single increment (a small part of the system) may have be altered to incorporate the change. - System prototyping, where a version of the system or part of the system is developed quickly to check the customer's requirements and the feasibility of design decisions. - This approach supports change anticipation. - Incremental delivery, where system increments are delivered to the customer for comment and experimentation. - This supports both change avoidance and change tolerance.
+- Change anticipation - Software process includes activities that can anticipate possible changes before significant rework is required. - For example, a prototype system may be developed to show some key features of the system to customers. - Change tolerance - The process is designed so that changes can be accommodated at relatively low cost. - This normally involves some form of incremental development. - Proposed changes may be implemented in increments that have not yet been developed. - If this is impossible, then only a single increment (a small part of the system) may be altered to incorporate the change. - System prototyping - A version of the system or part of the system is developed quickly to check the customer's requirements and the feasibility of design decisions. - This approach supports change anticipation. - Incremental delivery - System increments are delivered to the customer for comment and experimentation. - This supports both change avoidance and change tolerance.